spolnik/JAlgoArena-API/README.md

 - Spring Boot, Spring Cloud
 - Netflix Zuul (api gateway), Ribbon (load balancer), Hystrix (circut breaker)
 - TravisCI - https://travis-ci.org/spolnik/JAlgoArena-API

+## Running locally

+There are two ways to run it - from sources or from binaries.
+- Default port: `5001`

+### Running from binaries
+- go to [releases page](https://github.com/spolnik/JAlgoArena-API/releases) and download last app package (JAlgoArena-API-[version_number].zip)
+- after unpacking it, go to folder and run `./run.sh` (to make it runnable, invoke command `chmod +x run.sh`)
+- you can modify port and Eureka service url in run.sh script, depending on your infrastructure settings.
+The script itself can be found in here: [run.sh](run.sh)

+### Running from sources
+- run `git clone https://github.com/spolnik/JAlgoArena-API` to clone locally the sources
+- now, you can build project with command `./gradlew clean bootRepackage` which will create runnable jar package with app sources.
+Next, run `java -Dserver.port=5001 -jar build\libs\jalgoarena-api-*.jar` which will start application
+- there is second way to run app with gradle.
+Instead of running above, you can just run `./gradlew clean bootRun`

 ## Notes
 - [Running locally](https://github.com/spolnik/jalgoarena/wiki)